Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 These hiking hydration systems can get pretty fancy, along with an implied commitment to regular hygiene.

-• As a microbiologist I'm a bit squeamish about what can grow on all that enclosed surface area.
+As a retired microbiologist, I'm a bit squeamish about what can grow on all that closed plastic surface area (biofilms).

-• Is it even possible to clean the twisty interior surfaces of the bladder and tubing?
+• Is it possible to clean the twisty interior surfaces of the bladder and the length of tubing?

 Why you need top notch